-Do I Need a Bed Bug Exterminator or Just a Bed Bug Inspection?
+Do I Need a Bed Bug Exterminator or a Bed Bug Inspection First?

 Waking up with mysterious bites or seeing a suspicious spot on the sheets can be terrifying.
-Many homeowners in Arlington, Fairfax, Bethesda and Washington DC jump straight to searching for a bed bug exterminator, but in many early or uncertain cases the first smart step is a focused K9 bed bug inspection to find out whether you actually have bed bugs and how far they have spread.
+Many homeowners in Arlington, Fairfax, Bethesda, and NW Washington DC jump straight to searching for a bed bug exterminator, but in many early or uncertain cases the smarter first step is a focused K9 bed bug inspection.
+If you’re trying to decide between a bed bug inspection vs exterminator, starting with inspection can help you avoid unnecessary treatment and focus only on the areas that need attention.

 Potomac Working Dogs specializes in early, light, or uncertain situations, not heavy, obvious infestations crawling with bugs.